mathalama/daa-aitu/README.md

 - The initial file has been created `README.md `.
 - Configure **CI** using **GitHub Actions** to automatically build and test the project.

-## Step 2: Step 2: Implement Metrics Tracker and Integrate with MergeSort (committed on 2025-09-27)
+## Step 2: Implement Metrics Tracker and Integrate with MergeSort (committed on 2025-09-27)
 ### MetricsTracker:
 - Comparison Counter: Increases each time items are compared during the sorting process.
 - Memory Allocation Counter: Increases with each allocation of memory (for example, when creating temporary arrays).